pelucky/Read-Wechat-Subscription-in-email/README.md

 ﻿# Read Wechat Subscription in email

 ## What can it do
-- It can collect wechat subscription from [chuansongmen](http://chuansong.me), and send to the email with each content's title and url!
+- It can collect wechat subscription from [aiweibang](http://www.aiweibang.com/), and send to the email with each content's title and url!
 - So you can get rid of your phone and save more times!
-- Thanks to chuansong.me
+- Thanks to aiweibang
+- chuansong.me doesn't update anymore, so I have to change to aiweibang...

 ## Result